sdpython/mlprodict/_doc/sphinxdoc/source/api/onnxrt.rst

 The following functions reduce the number of ONNX operators in a graph while keeping the same results.

-.. autosignature:: mlprodict.onnxrt.optim.onnx_optimization_identity.onnx_remove_node_identity
+.. autosignature:: mlprodict.onnxrt.optim.onnx_optimisation_identity.onnx_remove_node_identity

 Shapes
 ++++++

 The computation of the predictions through epkg:`ONNX` may be optimized if the shape of every nodes is known.
-For example, one possible optimization is to do inplace computation every time it is possible but this is only possible if the size of the input and output are the same.
+For example, one possible optimisation is to do inplace computation every time it is possible but this is only possible if the size of the input and output are the same.
 We could compute the predictions for a sample and check the sizes are the same